Welcome to My Island: Background

 Polachek wrote the song while recording her 2019 album, Pang.
 She said that the song was "a puzzle" that "went through a million versions to arrive at maximum brat mode".
 Additionally, she said; "While I was writing this song, I almost saw this from a point of view of egg trapping the sperm… It's maniacal, huge ego.
 This is the brattiest song I've ever made.
 I needed to go full brat rant mode.
 I don't think attitude wise I've ever really gotten to tear into this feeling of conflict and frustration.
 The record is dealing with catharsis and repression a lot.
 And I think setting up that tension on track one was part of the mission statement."
 Polachek also described it as a song for "the headless angels", a loose reference to her 2022 single "Billions".
+Its cover art is a reference to Isabelle Adjani in Andrzej Żuławski's 1981 film Possession.

 Composition

-"Welcome to My Island" has been described as an experimental pop, Calypso, electronic rock, electropop, and guitar pop song with a 1980s styled hook.
+"Welcome to My Island" has been described as an experimental pop, electronic rock, electropop, and guitar pop song with a 1980s styled hook.